Hiring a Temp Agency: Legal Considerations

 - A worker who believes he or she is misclassified reporting the issue to the IRS.

-To reduce the chance of facing an audit or being found liable for misclassification penalties, staffing companies should:
+To reduce the chance of facing an audit or being found liable for misclassification penalties, staffing companies should take the following steps:

-- Make contractors “W2” employees and be the employer of record for all city, state and federal requirements.
-This scenario gives the client the independent contractor it desires while protecting all parties from risk.
+Make Contractors “W2” Employees: When the staffing agency becomes the employer of record for all city, state and federal requirements, the client gains the independent contractor it desires while mitigating the risks of misclassification.

-- Invest in software to track and manage every step in the staffing process.
-Platforms are available that make it easy to see the number of hours each worker works, pay rates, schedules and other information relevant to the placement process, which is also important for compliance.
+Utilize Detailed Tracking Mechanisms: By investing in software to track and manage every step in the staffing process, a staffing agency will be able to easily see the number of hours each worker works, pay rates, schedules, and other information relevant to the placement process, which is critical for compliance.

-- Use all of the information available, whether through reports from a software system, expert advice, or participation in industry groups to help you make decisions about how to best comply with laws and regulations.
+Use All Available Information: Whether through reports from a software system, expert advice, or participation in industry groups, having access to a wide range of information will help you make decisions about how to best comply with laws and regulations.

-When the staffing company acts as the employer of the workers it places, “onboarding compliance becomes a huge issue,” says Metcalf.
+When the staffing company acts as the employer of the workers it places, onboarding compliance becomes a huge issue, according to Metcalf.
 This is because the independent contractor staffing agency will be liable for following all of the laws related to the employment relationship even if one of its clients is directing the worker on a day-to-day basis.

 Placing a worker with a client usually means customizing the onboarding process to that client’s specific needs.
 If something goes wrong with the placement, the staffing company could find itself liable.